faker-ruby/faker/CONTRIBUTING.md

 `Array#sample`, `Array#shuffle` and `Kernel#rand` to preserve the
 deterministic feature.

+6. We care about code coverage and use `SimpleCov` to analyze the code and generate test coverage reports.
+It's possible to check the test coverage by running `bundle exec rake coverage_report`.
+Please make sure to not decrease our `current % covered`.

-6. When adding a new class, add a new yaml file to `lib/locales/en` rather than adding translations to `lib/locales/en.yml`.
+7. When adding a new class, add a new yaml file to `lib/locales/en` rather than adding translations to `lib/locales/en.yml`.
 For example, if you add Faker::MyThing, put your translations in `lib/locales/en/my_thing.yml`.
 See [the locale README](./lib/locales/en/README.md) for more info.

-7. Methods with optional arguments should use keyword rather than positional arguments.
+8. Methods with optional arguments should use keyword rather than positional arguments.
 An exception to this could be a method that takes only one optional argument, and it's unlikely that that method would ever take more than one optional argument.

-8. Push to your fork and submit a pull request.
+9. Push to your fork and submit a pull request.

-### Github Flow
+### Github Flow for collaborator and contributors

 For those of you with commit access, please check out Scott Chacon's blog post about [github flow](http://scottchacon.com/2011/08/31/github-flow.html)